farsider350/ritocoin-android/README.md

 ### beautiful simplicity

-Simplicity is RVN's wallet core design principle.
+Simplicity is RITO's wallet core design principle.
 A simple backup phrase is all you need to restore your wallet on another device if yours is ever lost or broken.
 Because it is  [deterministic](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki), your balance and transaction history can be recovered from just your backup phrase.

 ## features